BIO9320 – Systematics and Ecology of Marine Algae

 The course presents an overview of algal systematics and phylogeny based on morphology, ultra structure, reproduction and molecular data.
 It also includes plankton and benthic algal ecology and biogeography with emphasis on Norwegian conditions.

-After the course the students will have:
+After the course you will have:

 - Exstensive knowledge of algal systematics, evolution and phylogeny.